AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/miscellaneous/importing-assets-with-adobe-experience-manager.md

 >
 >Make sure you've already performed the [AEM Configuration](/help/marketo/product-docs/core-marketo-concepts/miscellaneous/configuring-adobe-experience-manager-integration.md).

->[!CAUTION]
+>[!IMPORTANT]
 >
->Currently, this feature is only fully supported in Firefox.
-It is not supported in Safari, and it might not work in the latest version of Chrome (v.
-80), depending on your SameSite cookie settings.
+>This feature is fully supported in the current versions of Firefox, Chrome, and Edge.
+It is not supported in Safari.

 1. Click **Design Studio**.